Dineshika-Karunarathna/dineshika-karunarathna.github.io/README.md

 ## Full-Stack Software Engineer

+## PROFILE
+An accomplished and versatile Full-Stack Software Engineer with two years of dynamic experience in the software industry.
+As an AWS Certified Solutions Architect – Associate, I possess robust engineering knowledge and a passion for innovative and analytical problem-solving.
+Highly adaptable and driven by a commitment to continuous learning and professional growth, I thrive on embracing challenges.
+Dedicated to delivering exceptional outcomes to the organisation, both individually and collaboratively as part of a team.

 ## TECHNICAL SKILLS / TECHNOLOGIES
 **Programming Languages**: Java, JavaScript, Python, PHP, MATLAB
 **Frameworks**: Spring Boot, Symfony, React, Node.js